Kidney Cancer (cont.)

 What are kidney cancer causes and risk factors?

-Research has shown that people with certain risk factors are more likely than others to develop kidney cancer.
-A risk factor is anything that increases a person's chance of developing a disease.
+However, we do know that people with certain risk factors may be more likely than others to develop kidney cancer.
+A risk factor is something that may increase the chance of getting a disease.

 Studies have found the following risk factors for kidney cancer:

-- Obesity: People who are obese have an increased risk of kidney cancer.
+- Obesity: Being obese increases the risk of kidney cancer.

-- High blood pressure: High blood pressure increases the risk of kidney cancer.
+- High blood pressure: Having high blood pressure may increase the risk of kidney cancer.

 - Von Hippel-Lindau (VHL) syndrome: VHL is a rare disease that runs in some families.
-It is caused by changes in the VHL gene.
-An abnormal VHL gene increases the risk of kidney cancer.
-It also can cause cysts or tumors in the eyes, brain, and other parts of the body.
-Family members of those with this syndrome can have a test to check for the abnormal VHL gene.
-For people with the abnormal VHL gene, doctors may suggest ways to improve the detection of kidney cancer and other diseases before symptoms develop.
+It's caused by changes in the VHL gene.
+People with a changed VHL gene have an increased risk of kidney cancer.
+They may also have cysts or tumors in the eyes, brain, or other parts of the body.
+Family members of those with VHL can have a test to check for a changed VHL gene.

 Find out what women really need.